zaizou/Skyline/README.md

 ## Usage

 1. Open the command palette (`Ctrl+Shift+P` or `Cmd+Shift+P`)
-2. Type "LWC Extension" and select it
+2. Type "Skyline" and select it to launch
-3. The extension interface will open in a new panel
+3. The Skyline interface will open in a new panel

 ### Metadata Explorer

 1. Select a metadata type from the dropdown
 2. Use filters to narrow down results:
-   - Enter component names
+   - Search by component name
-   - Select date ranges
+   - Filter by date range
    - Filter by last modified user
-3. Click the checkboxes to select metadata
+3. Select metadata components
-4. Click "Retrieve" to download selected metadata to your project
+4. Click "Retrieve" to download to your project

-### System Checks
+### Repository Configuration

-The home page automatically verifies:
+1. Select or create a branch configuration
+2. Configure environment-specific settings:
+   - Instance URLs

-- Git installation
+   - Authentication details
-- Current directory Git repository status
-- Salesforce CLI installation
+   - Test levels for deployments
+3. Save and manage configurations per branch

 ## Development